ahbk/my-nixos/readme.md

 > :warning: **Warning for very new NixOS users:**
 Do not directly clone or fork this repository!
-It's at best for inspiration and learning.
+It's for inspiration and learning at best.
 Read through the configurations and selectively copy-paste the parts that suit your setup.

 > :bulb: **Notice to moderately new NixOS users:**